top of page

 Hinchliffe Stadium, along with Gasoline Alley, put Paterson on the midget car racing map.
 Other motorsports would find a home at Hinchliffe Stadium as well.
 Ed Otto continued to work his magic and was an integral part in showcasing stock car racing at Hinchliffe.

-After that, John Kotchman brought his own brand of automotive entertainment using the name “Jack Kotchman’s Hell Drivers.”
-Kotchman’s Hell Drivers drew well at Hinchliffe as thrilling stunts and death-defying acts were the norm.
+After that, John Kochman brought his own brand of automotive entertainment using the name “Jack Kochman’s Hell Drivers.”
+Kochman’s Hell Drivers drew well at Hinchliffe as thrilling stunts and death-defying acts were the norm.

 From motorcycle racing to the Hell Drivers, Hinchliffe has had its fair share of motorsports thrills.
 Hinchliffe’s racing history also has a national component as motorsports events often featured East Coast vs. West Coast competitions.“Bronco” Bill Schindler and Art Cross top the list with most victories in Hinchliffe Stadium history (Schindler 52 wins, Cross 47); both are members of the National Midget Racing Hall of Fame.